Don’t Confuse Reputation With Brand

 Many executives talk about corporate reputation and brand as if they are one and the same.
 They are not, and confusing the two can lead to costly mistakes.

-Many executives speak about corporate reputation and brand as if they are one and the same.
-They are not, and confusing the two can be costly — a lesson which companies like Nike Inc. and Wal-Mart Stores Inc. have learned the hard way.
+But many executives often speak about corporate reputation and brand as if they are one and the same.
+They are not, and confusing the two can be costly.
 Focusing on reputation at the expense of brand can lead to product offerings that languish in the market.
-However, concentrating on brand and neglecting reputation can be equally dangerous, resulting in a lower stock price, difficulties in attracting top talent and even product boycotts.
+On the other hand, concentrating on brand and neglecting reputation can be equally dangerous, resulting in a lower stock price, difficulties in attracting top talent and even product boycotts.

-Brand is a “customercentric” concept that focuses on what a product, service or company has promised to its customers and what that commitment means to them.
+Simply put, brand is a “customercentric” concept that focuses on what a product, service or company has promised to its customers and what that commitment means to them.
 Reputation is a “companycentric” concept that focuses on the credibility and respect that an organization has among a broad set of constituencies, including employees, investors, regulators, journalists and local communities — as well as customers.
-In other words, brand is about relevancy and differentiation (with respect to the customer), and reputation is about legitimacy of the organization (with respect to a wide range of stakeholder groups, including but not limited to customers).
+In other words, brand is about relevancy and differentiation (with respect to the customer), and reputation is about legitimacy (of the organization with respect to a wide range of stakeholder groups, including but not limited to customers).